GE Dash 9 Series: C44-9W

+Cv40-9i

+The GE Cv40-9i model is derivative type of the Dash 9 series adapted for use in Australia.
+120 units were built by UGL Rail between 1996 and 1998.
+This locomotive is equipped with GE 7FDL-12 and a power rating of 4000 horsepower.
+The maximum speed is 115 km/h.

 C-38AChe

 The C-38AChe, also known as the NJ2, is operated by China Railway.

 Built in Erie, Pennsylvania, it is based on a standard Dash 9-44CW (or C44-9W) (see above) and marketed as the GE C38AChe.

 The model was specially customised for high altitude operation on the Qinghai-Tibet Railway route.

 It is used on the Qingzang Railway, which connects Xining, Qinghai Province, to Lhasa, Tibet Autonomous Region, in the People's Republic of China.